stolostron/cluster-keeper/USAGE.md

     Launch the ACM console for current or given context If the context matches a ClusterClaim, the kubeadmin password is copied to the clipboard

-    CONTEXT is the name of a kube context
+    CONTEXT is the name of a kubeconfig context
         'cm' context refers to the ClusterPool host
 ```
 <sup><sub>[🔝 Back to top](#usage)</sub></sup>